gnikyt/activity/README.md

 # Activity

-A simple activity feed handler using Predis which stores/pushes JSON objects to friends/followers.
+A simple activity feed handler using Predis which stores/pushes JSON objects to friends/followers, can even be used for simple notifications.
 Using this for personal projects not ment to be used for production stuff.

 ## Fetch